rogersuen/rogersuen.github.io/_posts/2014-11-25-adf-package-reusable-components-into-adf-library-jar.md

 In this post, taking page templates as an example, I'll be talking about a practical approach to package only required artifacts into an ADF Library JAR, leaving irrelevant files out of it, and still allowing us to develope and test the reusable components easily.

 You can find and download [sample sources](https://github.com/adfsamples/PageTemplateADFLibrary) for this post.
-The sample sources consists of two applications - the `pagetemplates` application for the ADF Libarary containing the page template, and the `consumer` application that uses the page template from the ADF Library:
+The sample sources consists of two applications - the `pagetemplates` application for the ADF Library containing the page template, and the `consumer` application that uses the page template from the ADF Library:

 ![Image: Sample Applications]({{ site.data.config.download_url }}/{{ page.id }}/sample-applications.png)